datkk06/OpenStack-Tutorial/README.md

 ### Disclaimer
 This tutorial is for personal use only.
+This is just a lab guide, not a documentation for OpenStack, please go to their online documentation sites for more details about what it is and how does it work.